jottinger/grappaexample/src/docs/article.md

 I'm actually using Lombok in the project (and the `@Data` annotation) but for the sake of example, imagine that we have the standard boilerplate accesors and mutators for each of those attributes.
 Thus, we can call `setDescription()`, et al, even though we're not showing that code.
+We're also going to have `equals()` and `hashCode()` created (via Lombok), as well as a no-argument constructor and another constructor for all properties.

+In other words, it's a fairly standard Javabean, but we're not showing all the the boilerplate code - and thanks to Lombok, we don't even *need* the boilerplate code.
+Lombok makes it for us.

  > If you *need* that code shown, you may be reading the wrong tutorial.
  How did you make it this far?